Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 \it Step 2: Finding product regions. \rm The surgeries we will perform on the carrier graphs $f_i$ will be directed by wide product regions in the $M_i$, which we produce using the degenerate end $\hat \CE$.
-By Claim \ref{get strong}, there is a product neighborhood of $\hat \CE$ that embeds under the covering and whose image in $M_G$ does not intersect the graph $f_G(Y)$.
-By Proposition~\ref{constructing prs} and Corollary \ref{truncating noncompact}, there is a very wide, compact product region $\hat U \subset \hat M_A$ contained as a topological subproduct region of this neighborhood.
+By Claim \ref{get strong}, there is a product neighborhood of $\hat \CE$ that embeds under the covering whose image in $M_G$ we can choose to be disjoint from $f_G(Y)$.
+By Proposition~\ref{constructing prs} and Corollary \ref{truncating noncompact}, there is a very wide, compact product region $\hat U \subset \hat M_A$ contained as a topological subproduct region of this end neighborhood.
 Then $\pi$ restricts to a homeomorphism from $\hat U$ onto some product region Proposition \ref{bilipschitzpreservation} then implies that if $U$ is sufficiently wide and $i$ is large, the topological product regions $ \phi_i(U) \subset M_i$ and $\hat \phi_i(\hat U) \subset \hat M_i$ contain very wide (geometric) subproduct regions We are being intentionally vague at the moment about how wide we want our product regions to be.
 While we could write down all the properties that we want their widths to satisfy right now, we think it will be easier for the reader if we introduce them one by one.
 So, below we will repeatedly say things like \emph{`as long as the $W_i$ were chosen wide enough...'} understanding that this can be arranged by starting with a larger $\hat U$, as long as the desired widths are independent of $i$.